johnmartinsson/crawl-ml-proceedings/README.md

 - neurips, back to 1988
 - arxiv

-# Rank abstracts to own research using LLMs
 Do this for all venues if you want papers from all of them.

+# Rank abstract similarity to own abstract

     python find_papers.py

-This will rank all the abstracts with the predefined abstract in find_papers.py, change to one of your own abstracts.
+This will rank all the abstracts with the predefined abstract in find_papers.py, change to one of your own abstracts for relevant results.